larawhale/cms/README.md

 This command will prompt for a few answers before the user will be created.

-After you have created the user, you may login at `/cms/login`.
+The user may now login at `/cms/login` after it has been created.

 ### Entry configuration